-7.16.5.5 Deep power-down mode
+7.17.5.5 Deep power-down mode

-In Deep power-down mode, power is shut off to the entire chip with the exception of the WAKEUP pin.
-The LPC11U1x can wake up from Deep power-down mode via the WAKEUP pin.
+In Deep power-down mode, power is shut off to the entire chip except for the WAKEUP pin.
+The LPC11U2x can wake up from Deep power-down mode via the WAKEUP pin.

-The LPC11U1x can be prevented from entering Deep power-down mode by setting a lock bit in the PMU block.
-Locking out Deep power-down mode enables the user to always keep the watchdog timer or the BOD running.
+The LPC11U2x can be prevented from entering Deep power-down mode by setting a lock bit in the PMU block.
+Locking out Deep power-down mode enables the application to keep the watchdog timer or the BOD running at all times.

 When entering Deep power-down mode, an external pull-up resistor is required on the WAKEUP pin to hold it HIGH.
-The RESET pin must also be held HIGH to prevent it from floating while in Deep power-down mode.
+Pull the RESET pin HIGH to prevent it from floating while in Deep power-down mode.

-7.16.6 System control
+7.17.6 System control

-7.16.6.1 Reset
+7.17.6.1 Reset

-Reset has four sources on the LPC11U1x: the RESET pin, the Watchdog reset, power-on reset (POR), and the BrownOut Detection (BOD) circuit.
+Reset has four sources on the LPC11U2x: the RESET pin, the Watchdog reset, power-on reset (POR), and the BrownOut Detection (BOD) circuit.
 The RESET pin is a Schmitt trigger input pin.
 Assertion of chip reset by any source, once the operating voltage attains a usable level, starts the IRC and initializes the flash controller.